ValentinHG321/PickAndPlace-project/README.md

 # PickAndPlace file converter to correct format.
+Update notes:
-in version 1 reading\output only in console. in version 2 its creating .txt file for output.
+In version 1 reading\output only in console.
+In version 2 its creating .txt file for output.